Victor Martinez Hernandez

-Victor Antonio Martinez Hernandez (born September 19, 2000) is a Salvadoran convicted murderer.
+Victor Antonio Martinez Hernandez (born September 19, 2000) is a Salvadoran murderer.
 After an arrest warrant was issued against him for suspected murder in El Salvador, he illegally immigrated to the United States in February 2023 and raped and murdered Rachel Hannah Morin (May 20, 1986 – August 5, 2023) along the Ma and Pa Trail in Bel Air, Maryland.
 His trial began on April 1, 2025, and he was found guilty 14 days later; he was sentenced to two back-to-back life sentences plus 40 years on August 11.

 Biography

 Victor Antonio Martinez Hernandez was born on September 19, 2000.
 He has one daughter.

 El Salvador

 An arrest warrant was issued for Martinez Hernandez in January 2023, after he was accused of murdering a young woman.

 United States

 Doorbell camera footage of Martinez Hernandez leaving the scene of a March 2023 home invasion in Los Angeles.
 After the murder of Morin was tied to the invasion, this video was used to help identify the suspect.

 Martinez Hernandez had been arrested by the U.S. Border Patrol and deported under Title 42 three times in early 2023: on January 19 and February 6 near Santa Teresa, New Mexico; and on January 31 near El Paso, Texas.
 According to U.S. Immigration and Customs Enforcement, Martinez Hernandez successfully illegally immigrated near El Paso on February 13.

 According to investigators, Hernandez assaulted a nine-year-old and her mother during a home invasion in Los Angeles on March 26.